flipperdevices/flipperzero-firmware/documentation/file_formats/NfcFileFormats.md

 Version differences:
 None, there are no versions yet.

+## ISO14443-3B

+    Filetype: Flipper NFC device
+    Version: 4
+    # Device type can be ISO14443-3A, ISO14443-3B, ISO14443-4A, NTAG/Ultralight, Mifare Classic, Mifare DESFire
+    Device type: ISO14443-3B
+    # UID is common for all formats
+    UID: 30 1D B3 28
+    # ISO14443-3B specific data
+    Application data: 00 12 34 FF
+    Protocol info: 11 81 E1

+### Description

+This file format is used to store the UID, Application data and Protocol info of a ISO14443-3B device.
+UID must be 4 bytes long.
+Application data is 4 bytes long.
+Protocol info is 3 bytes long.

+Version differences:
+None, there are no versions yet.

 ## ISO14443-4A

 ### Example

     Filetype: Flipper NFC device
     Version: 4
-    # Device type can be ISO14443-3A, ISO14443-4A, NTAG/Ultralight, Mifare Classic, Mifare DESFire
+    # Device type can be ISO14443-3A, ISO14443-3B, ISO14443-4A, NTAG/Ultralight, Mifare Classic, Mifare DESFire
     Device type: ISO14443-4A
     # UID is common for all formats
     UID: 04 48 6A 32 33 58 80